Enhao-Liu/interval-replacement/README.md

 - **define a representation (persistence module)** by adding vector spaces and linear maps to the quiver ;
 - **define intervals** of the quiver with the class `Interval`.
 By default, intervals are defined by a list of sources and a list of sinks.
 One can access all points within the interval using `int_hull`.
 Conversely, given a list of points forming a connected and convex set, one can instantiate an `Interval` object by using `get_src_snk` ;
 - **obtain the list of all intervals** thanks to `list_int` ;
 - **compute the interval rank** of a given interval.
-It is computed with the formula from **[1]** via rank computation of linear maps ;
+It is computed with the formula from **[3]** via rank computation of linear maps ;
 > [!NOTE]
 > Rank computations are done in $\mathbb{R}$.
 You can adjust the rank computation algorithm to handle rank computation in finite fields for example.
-- **compute the interval signed multiplicity** of a given interval via Möbius inversion, by computating the cover of the interval.
+- **compute the interval signed multiplicity** of a given interval via Möbius inversion, by computing the cover of the interval.
 Signed multiplicities yield the interval replacement of the persistence module.

 Additionally, we provide some **visualization** features for the quiver and its intervals.

 By default "total (tot)" compression system is used.
-To use "source-sink (ss)" insted, add a `compression` argument: `R.int_replacement(interval, compression='ss')`.
+To use "source-sink (ss)" instead, add a `compression` argument: `R.int_replacement(interval, compression='ss')`.

 ## Installation